Flash in film: Justice League: The New Frontier

-Barry Allen appears in the direct-to-video movie Justice League: The New Frontier and is central to the story.
-He is voiced by Neil Patrick Harris.
-Jay Garrick and Wally West also make brief appearances during the opening and closing credits of the movie.
+Barry Allen appears in Justice League: The New Frontier, voiced by Neil Patrick Harris.
+Jay Garrick and Wally West also make brief appearances during the opening and closing credits of the film.

 Justice League: Crisis on Two Earths

 Wally West/The Flash appears in the direct-to-video movie Justice League: Crisis on Two Earths voiced by Josh Keaton as a main character.
 In the film, Flash and the rest of the Justice League assists an alternate Lex Luthor battle the Crime Syndicate of America and restore order to the alternate world.
 Flash eventually battles his double, Johnny Quick in the final epic battle that is League centered.
 The true final battle is between Batman and Owlman on Earth Prime.

 DC Super Friends

 The Flash/Barry Allen appears in the direct-to-video DC Super Friends: The Joker's Playhouse (2010) voiced by Eric Bauza.